 Accountability for corporate culture has to start somewhere.
-If that "somewhere" is not the Board of Directors, then where do you look for leadership?
+If that "somewhere" is not the Board of Directors, then where should it start?

-If you are a senior executive interviewing for a job, it means asking our three specific questions about board structure.
-If you don't get the answers you were hoping for, at least you cannot complain that you were deceived.
+If you are a leader interviewing for a role on a Board or a C-Suite role at a company, ask our three specific questions about board structure.

+If you don't get the answers you were hoping for, at least you cannot later complain that you were deceived during the interview process.